fieldtrip/website/workshop/cuttingeeg2021.md

 ---
-title: FieldTrip tutorial at CuttingEEG 2021 in Marseille
+title: FieldTrip tutorial at CuttingEEG 2021 in Aix-en-Provence
 tags: [cuttingeeg2021]
 ---

-# FieldTrip tutorial at CuttingEEG 2021 in Marseille
+# FieldTrip tutorial at CuttingEEG 2021 in Aix-en-Provence

 - Who: Jan-Mathijs Schoffelen and Robert Oostenveld
 - When: 4 October 2021